Mental Illness in Canada: Service barriers

 • Enhance greater equity in access to mental health care for Canadians

 adequate mental health services for Canadians is very poor.
 People are not being diagnosed or treated in adequate time, people lack access to the services they require, services are often prohibitively expensive, proper services are unavailable in certain areas, and people are not accessing or able to pay for the medication they require.
-This is a terrible indictment of our system which is clearly failing far too many Canadians who cope with mental illness.
+This is a terrible indictment of our system which is failing far too many Canadians who cope with mental illness.
 While awareness campaigns are important to address the issues of education and understanding, this is completely unhelpful if people aren’t getting the treatment and support they desperately need.

 Clearly, Canada’s healthcare system is failing people with mental health issues.
 The concerns addressed by the Canadian Psychological Association need to be taken seriously and addressed immediately.
 Too many people’s lives and well-being hang in the balance.
 In addition to these concerns, Canada must address the trauma caused by residential schools to the First Nations People of this country.
 Their specific needs must be addressed.
-These communities have ongoing needs for appropriate mental health services which are culturally appropriate and designed for and by the communities themselves.
+These communities have ongoing needs for appropriate mental health services that are culturally appropriate and designed for and by the communities themselves.
 Access to these services is a critical issue in this country.

 Canada prides itself on offering universal healthcare but that is perhaps no longer the truth.
 Mental health services are equally important to other healthcare services and it is unthinkable that they continue to be of lower concern to those who enact the policies in this country.
 Should Minister Carla Qualtrough enact a Canadians with Disabilities Act, it must also address the needs of persons with mental health issues and challenges, otherwise, it will be another inadequate piece of legislation.